-In this comprehensive study, we look at the major differences between Shopify and Magento, helping you decide which is right for your business.
+We're looking at the major differences between Shopify and Magento - helping you decide which is right for your business.

-When deciding between platforms, you’ll want to consider your website strategy (in essence: how your digital presence relates to your business goals).
+When deciding between online platforms to build and manage your business, you’ll want to consider your website strategy (in essence: how your digital presence relates to your business goals).
 By answering these questions, you can start to feel for what platform might best suit your business and your customers.

 - Is this your first eCommerce website?